phkaeser/wlmaker/doc/ROADMAP.md

   * [#275](https://github.com/phkaeser/wlmaker/issues/275): Fix crash with early configure.
   * [#258](https://github.com/phkaeser/wlmaker/issues/258): Fix crash on early non-fullscreen
   * Fix: Maximizing non-decorated window does not use all space.
 Review size computation.
-  * Fix: Backend state not loaded on laptop?
   * Fix: Support alt-click to emulate right-click on laptop.
   * Fix: Issue with PgUp/PgDn on laptop.

-* Themes/Styles
-  * Settle on whether to use 'Themes' or 'Styles'.
-Update files & references.
-  * Add means to change theme while running.

 * [done] Persist output state
   * [done] Save state for Output.
   * [done] Create the base directory, if it does not yet exist.
   * [done] Load Output on startup, and (re)apply the configuration.
+  * Fix: Backend state not loaded on laptop?

 * Infrastructure
   * [done] Make it compile for wlroots 0.19, and update tests accordingly.